GLOBAL MARKETS-Stocks fall on earnings outlook, dollar eases

 But late on Monday, ECB Executive Board member Sabine Lautenschlaeger showed the strength of opposition in some quarters to a program of asset purchases, which she said should be a last resort.

 Oil prices extended their recent decline as events in Iraq and Ukraine have so far not led to serious disruption in flows.
-Brent fell $1.30 to settle at $108.94 a barrel and U.S. oil settled down 13 cents at $103.40 a barrel.
+Brent fell $1.25 to $108.99 a barrel and U.S. oil lost 35 cents to $103.18 a barrel.
 (Additional reporting by John Geddie in London, Reporting by Herbert Lash; Editing by Meredith Mazzilli)